jpsca/writeadoc/docs/content/markdown/admonitions.md

 /// admonition |
     type: error

 This is an admonition box without a title.
-It's not very fancy, isn't it?
+It's not very fancy, is it?
 ///
 ```